OriDevTeam/simple-libjigen/README.md

 **Note**: ⚠️ means that implementation is in progress️

-You can type 'formats' with 'help' command to see the available format names
+You can type the 'help' command to see the available format groups
-> python main.py --formats --help
+> python main.py --help

 ## Warning Notes
 **Optimization**: simple-libjigen is not optimized for performance (parsing/converting lacking optimization),